 Cuts don’t need to be straight lines, but they must go from valley fold, across a mountain top, to the next valley fold.

-Basic Shape #1: the rectangle
+How to Make Pop-Up Cards: Basic Shape #1: the Rectangle

 - The blue sides must be the same length, the red distances must be equal, and (unless you want the pop-up to stick out of your folded card) the yellow distance must be greater than or equal to the blue, and the green distance must be greater than or equal to the red.